NZ

 Square-metre rate vs actual cost

 IRD's square-metre rate (Income Tax Act 2007 s DB 18AA) is a published $/m² figure updated annually.
-For 2024-25 it's $53.10/m² (DET 24/01).
+For 2025-26 it's $57.30/m², up from $55.60/m² the year before.
 The rate is intended to cover utilities, rates, insurance, and depreciation on the office portion of your home — but NOT rent or mortgage interest, which you claim separately.

 Whichever you pick, the space must be used regularly and exclusively for the business.
 IRD doesn't accept "I sometimes work at the dining table" — there needs to be a dedicated room or partitioned area.